Let’s talk about cheese.

 Can you eat the rind of a cheese?

-This is a tough question best answered at the shop.
-For most cheeses you can eat the rind, but some are very unpleasant to the palate.
+This is a tricky question best answered at the shop.
+You can eat the rind for most cheeses, but some are very unpleasant to the palate.
 The rinds from washed rind cheeses like Liverot, which has an orange-hued color, generally are not eaten.

 Can you freeze cheese?

 The simple answer to this question is, "No!"
 (I disagree with David on this question.
 I always have a chunk of brie and blue cheese in the freezer just in case I need to whip up a Brie appetizer or a blue cheese omelet.
 RG.)